manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 ~~~~~~~

 Our render method is relatively complex, however it is creating multiple variations of ```Button``` components
 based on style parameters passed as properties.
-As a result, the ```CardStack``` render is relatively simpler, with fewer lines of code when compared with directly rendering instances of the ```Button``` component variations.
+As a result, the ```CardStack``` render is relatively simpler, with fewer lines of code when compared with directly rendering instances of the ```button``` component variations.
 This is a good strategy for creating visual test pages for your components.

 Event handling in multiple components has following key strategies.

 - As event handlers often manipulate state, they are best defined where state is defined.
 - Define the event handler in outermost owner component.
-- Consume onEvent property within owned components down the multi-component hierarchy.
+- Consume on<Event> property within owned components down the multi-component hierarchy.
 - Event handlers without any parameters can bind within constructor.
-- Event handlers with parameters can bind within onEvent property.
+- Event handlers with parameters can bind within on<Event> property.
-- Pass parameter to event handling method using onEvent property bind expression.
+- Pass parameter to event handling method using on<Event> property bind expression.

 {pagebreak}